Introduction

 Additionally, derivative issues such as how the Japanese government – which provides substantial subsidies – might intervene also come into consideration.
 This issue could become a crucial point not only in the contracts between JV parties but also in negotiations with authorities regarding subsidies.

-IT Systems and Software: The “2025 Cliff”, Activists, and Tender Offer
+IT Systems and Software: The “2025 Cliff”, Activists, PE Funds and Tender Offer

 In 2024, Japan’s IT systems and software industry experienced a series of large-scale M&A transactions.
 SCSK Corporation, an IT company under the Sumitomo Group, fully acquired Net One Systems, a listed communication systems construction company, through a tender offer valued at approximately JPY360 billion.
 Similarly, NEC Corporation, a multinational information technology and electronics corporation, made NEC Networks & System Integration Corporation, a listed system construction and network communication company, its wholly owned subsidiary via a tender offer worth approximately JPY240billion.
-Additionally, US-based PE funds Kohlberg Kravis Roberts (KKR) and Bain Capital (“Bain”) engaged in a competitive bid process to acquire FUJISOFT INCORPORATED (“Fuji Soft”), a listed software developer and system integrator, a deal valued at approximately JPY640 billion.
+Additionally, in the latter half of 2024, US-based PE funds Kohlberg Kravis Roberts (KKR) and Bain Capital (“Bain”) engaged in a competitive bid process to acquire FUJISOFT INCORPORATED (“Fuji Soft”), a listed software developer and system integrator, a deal valued at approximately JPY640 billion.
+At the time of writing, how these competitive tender offers will end remains unresolved and has attracted significant attention from investors in Japan and worldwide.

 The engineer shortage and the “2025 cliff”